eigerco/polka-storage/docs/src/pallets/storage-provider.md

 Faulty sectors are subject to penalties, to minimize said penalties the storage provider should declare any sector for which they cannot generate a [PoSt](../glossary.md#post) as faulty, this will mask said sectors in future deadlines, minimizing the suffered penalties.
-A storage provider has to declare the sector as faulty **before** the challenge window.
+A storage provider has to declare the sector as faulty [**before**](#fault-declaration-cutoff) the challenge window.

 Through the [`declare_faults`](#declare_faults) and [`declare_faults_recovered`](#declare_faults_recovered) extrinsics
-the storage provider can declare sectors, respectively, as faulty or recovered.
+the storage provider can declare sectors, respectively, as faulty or recovered[^recovered].

 <img src="../images/storage-provider/faults.svg" alt="Declaring faults and recoveries">

-## Hooks
+[^recovered]: Recovered sectors still require being proven before they can become fully active again.

+Substrate pallet hooks execute actions when certain conditions are met.

 Substrate pallet hooks execute some actions when certain conditions are met.
 We use these hooks — when a block finalizes — to check if storage providers are up to date with their proofs.